 In 2021, the SMEP Programme designated up to £5 million to address plastics pollution in the target regions.
 An open procurement process was designed to identify practical plastics pollution mitigation solutions, which have the potential for adoption across SMEP target countries.
 The procurement process cast the net on potential solutions as widely as possible, with the launch of an open call for concepts in July 2021.
 The rationale and process for the procurement can be found in the information brochure for the procurement call.

-The following ten projects have been selected for SMEP funding and nine are currently delivering on a second phase which focuses on demonstrating the long term feasibility of their solutions and potentials for uptake:
+The following ten projects were selected for funding.
+Nine projects are currently delivering on a second phase which focuses on demonstrating the long term feasibility of their solutions and potentials for uptake:

 Broadly, the projects selected for SMEP funding are delivering on one or more of the following areas:

 - Emergent or newly established raw materials technologies.

 - Innovative product design solutions (which reconfigure or substitute articles prone to littering/dispersal).